 Please click here for more information.

-Taking care of your teeth while wearing braces can be tricky.
-However, good oral hygiene practices, combined with a few extra home care routines specific to braces, make it possible for you to enjoy good oral health even while wearing braces.
+Taking care of your teeth while wearing braces or aligners can be tricky.
+However, good oral hygiene practices, combined with a few extra home care routines, make it possible for you to enjoy good oral health during treatment.

 - Always remember to brush your teeth after every meal and floss at least once a day.